18F/uswds-jekyll/README.md

 your site by placing a file with the same name into your site's `_includes` or `_layouts` directory.
 For instance:

-- To change how [stylesheets](#stylesheets) are loaded or referenced, you can create your own `_includes/styles.html`, which will subsequently change how stylesheets are loaded in all layouts that inherit from the USWDS [default layout](#layout-default).

 - You can change how the side navigation is rendered (but not which data it receives) in the [page layout](#layout-page) by creating your own `_includes/sidenav.html`.